MANO-B/MicroSEC/README.md

 ### R language

 This script files runs on `R` for Windows, Mac, or Linux, which requires the R version 3.4.0 or later.
+If you use version 3.5 or lower of R, you will have some difficulty installing the packages, but it is not impossible.

 ### Package dependencies